-Instagram is a great tool for growing your business and, let’s be honest, so many consumers today expect to see your brand on the social media platform.
-But knowing where to start and how to build your presence and what to post on Instagram can be overwhelming.
-The important thing is to set a goal, focus on a channel, and be strategic.
+Instagram is a great tool for growing your business and, at this point, it’s pretty much expected for your brand to be on the social media platform.
+But knowing where to start, how to build your presence, and what to post on Instagram can be overwhelming.

 The first thing you should post on Instagram to build your business’s following is user-generated content.
 There are two reasons for this: User-generated content doesn’t cost you anything to create, plus it comes with built-in engagement.

 You can find user-generated photos by checking your business’s tags or your mentions.
 Not sure of the difference?
 When you’re tagged on Instagram, your profile is included in the photo or video, and everyone can see this post on your profile, too.
 A mention, on the other hand, is when someone @’s your handle in their Instagram caption.
 This isn’t visible to anyone else.

 When you share user-generated content, be sure to ask for permission first.
 If they agree, be sure to tag and mention the user’s profile to engage with this user and their followers, boosting your own reach.

 Another huge benefit of posting user-generated content on Instagram is that it’s less polished and more genuine, which Instagram users gravitate towards.